-Pulmonary Circulation is the aspect of the blood that deals with its transportation due to the need of Oxygen from the lungs and getting rid of waste including Carbon Dioxide.
+Pulmonary Circulation is the aspect of the blood that deals with its transportation due to the need for oxygen from the lungs and getting rid of waste including Carbon Dioxide.

 The result is called oxygenated blood.
 Blood without oxygen is called deoxygenated blood.
 This blood returns back to the heart and is shipped out to the rest of the body.